 The law regarding criminal insanity and mental health sets out rules on fitness to plead, diminished responsibility and the Mental Health Review Board.

 Where a court in Ireland has found you guilty of an offence or you have pleaded guilty, the judge will decide on your sentence.
 Read about the rules on sentencing of criminals in Ireland.

 There are a range of sentences available to judges that can be imposed on someone found guilty of a criminal offence.

-Judges in courts in Ireland have the discretion to order offenders to make a donation to the Court Poor Box (i.e., make a donation to a charity in lieu of conviction).
+Judges in courts in Ireland order offenders to make a donation to the Court Poor Box (i.e., make a donation to a charity in lieu of conviction).